 If anyone knows anything about this rhyme, or if you remember chanting it, please let us know in the comments below.

 Thank you dahling!

-This artilce was posted on Friday, June 24th, 2011 at 11:53 am and is filed under Chants, Children's Songs, Countries & Cultures, Games Around the World, Hopscotch, Hopscotch Rhymes, Languages, Rhymes by Theme, USA, Yiddish, Yiddish Children's Songs.
+This article was posted on Friday, June 24th, 2011 at 11:53 am and is filed under Chants, Children's Songs, Countries & Cultures, Games Around the World, Hopscotch, Hopscotch Rhymes, Languages, Rhymes by Theme, USA, Yiddish, Yiddish Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.